Particular/docs.particular.net/transports/upgrades/amazonsqs-4to5.md

 snippet: 4to5-configure-message-driven-pub-sub-routing

 NOTE: Once the publishing endpoint has been upgraded, this configuration can optionally be removed.

 A publisher endpoint running backwards compatibility mode will also handle incoming subscription related control messages to update both the native subscription table and the private subscription persistence.

 ### Operations

-TDB
+Alongside with the transport a new .NET Core tool `NServiceBus.AmazonSQS.CommandLine` was released that allows to setup the required SQS queue, SNS topics/subscriptions, SQS policies for SNS as well as the optional S3 buckets for large message support.

+You can read more about [the command line tool](/transports/sqs/operations-scripting) in the documentation.